-When making a personal injury claim, your Personal Injury Solicitor will work to negotiate a compensation settlement with the other side.
-But sometimes negotiations are unsuccessful, after which your Personal Injury Solicitor will advise that the next step is to issue Court Proceedings.
+When you make a personal injury claim, your Personal Injury Solicitor will always attempt to negotiate with the other side to agree a compensation settlement.
+If the negotiations are unsuccessful and a settlement cannot be agreed, your Personal Injury Solicitor will then issue Court Proceedings.
 But what exactly does this mean?

 For free legal advice call our Personal Injury Claim Solicitors on 0330 606 9587 or contact us online and we will help you.